Want to vend at the Yellow Springs Street Fair?

 Please see below for information about the application deadline for the upcoming festival.
 After the deadline, if all spaces are not filled, applications will continue to be accepted until spaces are filled.
 If the application you need is not available below, that means we are full for that type of vendor.
 If you’re interested in future festivals, contact us and we can add you to our e-mail list so that you’ll be notified when applications are ready for the next Street Fair.

 When will I know if I am accepted?

-If you apply before the deadline, expect your decision via e-mail either on or before a specific date that we will announce.
+If you apply before the deadline, expect your decision via e-mail either on or before May 3.
 If you applied after the deadline, expect a waiting period of at least one to two weeks.
-Please stay tuned for application deadlines for the June 2019 Street Fair.

 If you use Gmail, please be sure to check your “promotions” tab, as many of our e-mails end up there for some users.
 Adding email@example.com to your contacts list may solve this problem.

 If I’m a returning vendor, will I have the same booth space as before?

 The Yellow Springs Street Fair always tries our best to give returning vendors the same spot that they’ve had in the past unless there was a noted issue with the location.
 It is fine to mention your booth location preference in your application.
 However, mostly due to the fact that Street Fair receives a high volume of applications, we cannot make any guarantees about booth location.
 Booth assignments are final.
 Once your vendor letter is sent, booth locations will not be changed.

 Vendors are expected to know that due to the sheer number of Street Fair booths and complexity of assigning them, that not all requests for specific booths or booth types can be accommodated.
 This may mean having a different booth space from one festival to the next.
 Please do not contact us requesting changes in booth spaces after your vendor letter has been received.